Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals in a memorandum decision in the case of Matthews vs. Robles had to address, among other issues, who has the burden of proving gift income in a modification of child support case in Arizona.
 The following is the ruling from that Court of Appeals decision.

-Father appeals the superior court’s ruling modifying child support, legal decision-making, and parenting time.
-For reasons that follow, we affirm.
+The Court of Appeals stated Father appeals the superior court’s ruling modifying child support, legal decision-making, and parenting time.
+The Court of Appeals stated that for reasons that follow, we affirm.
 Mother and Father have one child together: D.M., born in 2011.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023